 Librarians can be involved in your course in many ways, including offering live instruction services and research assistance within your Blackboard course, or creating customized content for your class to use as needed.

-To request that a librarian be embedded in your Blackboard course, contact the UTEP Library's Information Literacy team at firstname.lastname@example.org, or at 915-747-6734.
+To request that a librarian be embedded in your Blackboard course, contact the UTEP Library's Information Literacy team at firstname.lastname@example.org

 Research Guides can be created to serve a number of purposes, but are commonly used to provide suggested resources for class themes, particular assignments, or links to class readings.